Kautenja/playing-mario-with-deep-reinforcement-learning/paper/src/md/02-RelatedWork.md

 _Open.ai Gym_. \cite{openai-baselines} used Open.ai Gym as a framework to
 recreate baselines of reinforcement learning papers.
-They provided extensions to the default environments in Open.ai Gym to model environments used in research papers. \cite{ppaquette} extended Open.ai Gym with an emulator for playing \ac{NES} games.
+They provided extensions to the default environments in Open.ai Gym to model environments used in academic research. \cite{ppaquette} extended Open.ai Gym with an emulator for playing \ac{NES} games.
 Namely, this framework provides an interface to the classic \ac{NES} game, \ac{SMB}.
 It interacts with an instance of the
 \ac{NES} emulator, \cite{fceux}, via a client-server pattern.
 It is worth